NisalG/laravel-crud-api-be/README.md

 ---

+- **Events vs Notifications:**
+	- In Laravel, Events and Notifications are both powerful tools, but they serve different purposes and are used in different contexts.
+	- Key Differences:
+		- Purpose:
+			- Events: Used for handling actions that need to be processed in different parts of the system, often asynchronously.
+			- Notifications: Specifically designed for sending notifications to users across multiple channels.

+		- Flexibility:
+			- Events: More flexible in terms of usage, can be used for anything from logging to triggering complex workflows.
+			- Notifications: Tailored for user notifications with built-in support for different channels.

+		- Channels:
+			- Events: No built-in channels; you define how the event is handled.
+			- Notifications: Comes with built-in channels like mail, SMS, Slack, etc.

+		- Complexity:
+			- Events: Requires setting up both events and listeners, which can be more complex.
+			- Notifications: Easier to implement for user notifications, with less boilerplate code.
+	- Summary
+		Use Events when you need to decouple parts of your application or when you need to handle actions across multiple areas of your system.
+Use Notifications when you need to inform users about specific events that concern them, leveraging Laravel's built-in channels for delivery.

+---

-- **Events & Listeners:**
+- **Events & Listeners: Event-Driven Architecture (EDA)**

-Events in Laravel allow you to implement the observer pattern, where events are dispatched, and multiple listeners can respond to them, promoting loose coupling in your application.
+Events in Laravel allow you to implement the `Observer Pattern`, where events are dispatched, and multiple listeners can respond to them, promoting loose coupling in your application.
+In other words, decouples components of an application by using events as a communication mechanism.

+- Benefits:

+	- Improved scalability: Can handle high loads by distributing event processing.
+    - Flexibility: Easily add or remove event listeners without affecting core logic.
+    - Reusability: Event listeners can be reused in different contexts.
+    - Asynchronous processing: Can offload time-consuming tasks to background jobs, improving performance.

 - Generating Events & Listeners:
     Use Artisan commands to create events and listeners:
     - `php artisan make:event EventName`
     - `php artisan make:listener ListenerName --event=EventName`

 - Registering Events & Listeners:
     - Automatic Registration:
-            Laravel automatically registers listeners by scanning the `Listeners` directory.
+            Laravel automatically registers listeners by scanning the `app/Listeners` directory.
 Methods named `handle` or` __invoke` will be registered.
     - Manual Registration:
-            Use the Event facade in `AppServiceProvider's` `boot()` method.
+            Use the `Event` facade in `AppServiceProvider` >> `boot()` method.
+Event listeners can be registered globally or within specific routes or controllers.
         ```
         Event::listen(
             EventName::class,